Links

-Pilot - Automated actions
+Pilot Automated Actions

 Aviator offers automated actions that can be configured via the configuration file to perform specific actions depending on a particular event or scenario.
 You can write your own custom scenarios and corresponding actions in the configuration file.